chhotii-alex/prospective-randomizer/README.md

 we calculate the _dot_ product.
 Again, the subject/group pairing with the most-negative product wins.
 When we think of a group of subjects as a cloud of vectors (with the overall mean at the origin), hopefully the use of the most-negative dot product becomes intuitively clear: we are selecting the vector that points away from the overall mean, and thus most pulls the aggregate back towards the origin.
-See Box 1 for a worked example.

 PR-3.2.2 adds any number of subjects at a time to any number of groups based on any number of features.
 It is equivalent to (makes the same decisions as) the simpler algorithms given above when the applicable